feratyusa/paras-capstone-bangkit-2022/guide/Routes.md

 #### Response

-- 200: Success identifying the image
+- 200: Success identifying the image and return the prediction data (symptom, date, and id)
+- 406: Image format submitted is incorrect (shoudl be JPG, JPEG, or PNG)